 Mission and Vision

-Washington Alliance for Better Schools (WABS) is a collaborative of eleven school districts that leverages resources, talent and intellectual capital to help over a quarter million students graduate career and college ready.
+Washington Alliance for Better Schools (WABS) is a collaborative of twelve school districts that leverages resources, talent, and intellectual capital to help over a quarter million students graduate career and college ready.

 Who We Are

 WABS was formed in 1995 to assist its Puget Sound member school districts in their quest to improve academic achievement.
-Member districts include Edmonds, Everett, Highline, Kent, Lake Washington, Marysville, Monroe, Mukilteo, Northshore, Seattle and Shoreline.
-The University of Washington, College of Education is also a member of WABS.
-Our Board of Directors consists of member district superintendents and a representative of the University of Washington.
+Member districts include Edmonds, Everett, Highline, Kent, Lake Washington, Marysville, Mukilteo, Northshore, Renton, Seattle, Shoreline, and Tacoma.
+Our Board of Directors consists of member district superintendents, higher education faculty, and industry leaders.

 What We Do